VSTOPIA/JS-Live-API/docs/03-The Max Console.md

 ## Next Steps

-Now that we’re able to print information from our JavaScript code, we can use this ability to learn the Live API in the next tutorial, “The Live API”.
+Now that we’re able to print information from our JavaScript code, we can use this ability to learn the Live API in the next tutorial, “[The Live API](/JS-Live-API/docs/04-The%20Live%20API.html)”.

 Have feedback or questions?
-Email: adam@adammurray.link (check spam for replies)
+Email the developer: <a href="mailto:adam@adammurray.link">adam@adammurray.link</a> (check spam for replies)

 <p align="center">
   <img src="https://vstopia.com/VSTOPIA_MEDIA/VSTOPIA-max-for-live-logo.png" alt="VSTOPIA Max for Live" width="200" />